danbev/learning-crypto/notes/tuf.md

 ```
 Notice that the `keys` object has a field which is named after the `key_id` and
 that the `root` role has this `key_id` in its `keyids` array.
+And notice also that `keys` only includes the public key.

+Next, lets take a closer look at the four top level Roles in TUF.

 #### Target Role
-The Target role is a role/key which signs project artifacts, like software
+The Target role is a role that signs metadata files that describe the
-packages, source code, or whatever.
+project artifacts, like software packages, source code, or whatever that is
+to be trusted.

 These keys are created using the Root keys
 ```